software-students-fall2022/specification-exercise-team-13/README.md

 ## Stakeholders

 ### App Owner
-Information consolidated from interviews with two NYU students.
+Information consolidated from interviews with three NYU students.

 #### Needs
 - A measure of success calculated by surveying students utilizing the app and its helpfulness in their matriculation.